min69u/Reforestation/README.md

-## I'm practicing for a bug-eating contest and I've got butterflies in my stomach.
+## What do you call a crowd of chess players bragging about their wins in a hotel lobby?
+Chess nuts boasting in an open foyer.